Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach

 \subsection{Architecture}

-The overall architecture of \model~ is illustrated in Figure~\ref{fig:model}, which comprises a standard multi-modal language model and a segmentation module.
+The overall architecture of \model~ is illustrated in Figure~\ref{fig:model}, which comprises a VLM and a segmentation module.
 Our core innovation lies in the integration of them, which enables localizing the abnormality and generating a textual description~(findings), supporting flexible interaction through both visual prompts and textual instructions.

-\textbf{Multi-modal language model} functions as the core to comprehend user instruction, invoke the segmentation module properly, and document the abnormal findings based on the grounding evidence.
+\textbf{Vision language model} functions as the core to comprehend user instruction, invoke the segmentation module properly, and document the abnormal findings based on the grounding evidence.
 Specifically, in one workflow to generate grounded reports, given a CT image~($\mathcal{I}$) and text instruction~($\mathcal{T}$) as user input, it will first reason for the specific abnormal findings of interest for the user (or simply any abnormalities).
 For instance, when referring to patient history of tuberculous empyema, it should focus on related abnormalities including pleural thickening, calcifications, etc.

 Then, to let it acquire grounding evidence, we expand the vocabulary with special token \texttt{<SEG>} as grounding request, which will invoke the segmentation module during generation.
 We extract its hidden state $h_{\text{seg}}$ from the last decoder layer as the prompt for the segmentation module, which encapsulates the targeted abnormal findings: